Our Project

 Our Journey

-Trust Founder Sabrina Luecht has voluntarily rescued and rehabilitated hundreds of injured and ill native birds annually.
-The majority of wildlife patients (primarily native birds) require treatment due to human related causes.
-Many species rely on medical treatment, requiring stabilising and transfer further afield for diagnostics, specialist care, surgery and long-term rehabilitation.
-The time and transport involved in stabilising and transferring wildlife, means that critically ill patients are exposed to additional stressors and delays in urgent treatment, which impact on survival.
-The intensive voluntary workload and financial burden is unsustainable for a sole rehabilitator in a biodiversity hotspot with a high incidence of patients.
-The Trust’s focus is to facilitate a long-term solution in the region, to enable a biodiversity hub and community asset with the development of a specialised centre.
+The Trust’s Founder has voluntarily rescued and rehabilitated hundreds of injured and ill native birds annually.
+The majority of wildlife patients (primarily threatened seabirds) require treatment due to human related causes.
+Many species rely on medical treatment, requiring stabilising and transfer further afield for diagnostics, specialist care, surgery and rehabilitation.
+The time and transport involved in stabilising and transferring wildlife, means critically ill patients are exposed to additional stressors and delays in urgent treatment, which impact on survival.
+The intensive voluntary workload and financial burden is unsustainable for a sole rehabilitator in a biodiverse region with a high incidence of wildlife patients.
+The Trust’s focus is to facilitate a lasting solution, to enable resources and the development of a wildlife hospital, serving as a biodiversity hub and community asset.

 Our Project

-The Trust was founded to promote the preservation, conservation, public education and sustainable management of threatened species by developing a world-class wildlife hospital in a global biodiversity hotspot and site of international importance.
-Project WellBird is a conservation initiative focused on capacity building, to facilitate a critical environmental and community service to aid at-risk species and address animal welfare, e.g. seabirds.
-A wildlife centre in Kaikōura is an urgent commitment to species preservation and a brighter future for the region’s environment.
-The centre will support wildlife health by providing expert care, offsetting population declines, mitigating human impacts, and acting as a beacon of hope.
+The Trust was founded to promote the preservation, public education and sustainable management of threatened species by developing a world-class wildlife hospital in a global biodiversity hotspot and site of international importance.
+Project WellBird is a conservation initiative focused on capacity building, to facilitate a critical environmental and community service to aid at-risk species and improve animal welfare outcomes.
+A wildlife centre in Kaikōura is an urgent commitment to species preservation and a brighter future for the region’s marine environment.
+The centre will support wildlife health by providing expert veterinary care, offsetting population declines, mitigating human impacts, and acting as a beacon of hope.
 The Trust was granted $87,998.00 by the NZ Lotteries Commission to facilitate a feasibility study.
-The Trust is currently under way with Stage 1.
+The Trust is currently under way with Stage 1 ($350,000), with a long-term goal of reaching Stage 2 ($13 Million).

 Wildlife Hospital